How It All Started

 Most Managers Struggle at Managing

 Business leaders and HR executives feel this management pain more deeply than ever.
-They want happy, high performing teams even if everyone is working from a bedroom or garage.
+They want aligned, high performing teams even if everyone is working from a bedroom or garage.

 And managers at every level want to perform well, help their people and help the company.
-But many don’t know how -- and really don’t know how when faced with the challenge of not being able to see their teams in person.
+But many struggle -- and really struggle when faced with the challenge of not being able to see their teams in person.

 It makes complete sense.
 Think of how most managers become managers.
 They prove they are great at a skill – like coding or finance – then they get promoted to manage a team.
 But being great at a skill is not even close to the same as being great at team management.

 Training might help, but it is a moment in time, not a constant presence during the workday.
 It’s a lesson, not a coach.
-And training takes time.
+And training takes time and is expensive so most companies don’t do it.
 And so winging it, especially in this newly virtual world, becomes endemic.

 The Manager Proficiency Gap

 There are companies that offer software that’s supposed to help with management.
 Most sell performance and engagement tools that give a company a way to see where problems lie.
-But those are just measurement tools.
+But these are just measurement tools and implementing and configuring these complex systems takes an HR team, IT, and consultants.
 They don’t fix the manager proficiency gap.
 It’s like trying to fix a damaged heart by listening to a stethoscope.

 So the manager proficiency gap lives on.
 It lurks inside all companies.
 There has been no good way to remedy it.
-No good way to give managers the ongoing, everyday, by-your-side help they need to make their teams as productive, engaged and happy as possible.
+No good way to give managers the ongoing, everyday, by-your-side help they need to make their teams as productive and aligned as possible.
 There has been no good way to help managers wherever they may be, virtual or at the office.

-Until now.
 Introducing Pulsify and manager augmentation, the future of effective team management.
-Pulsify provides a simple, predictive, and automated way to manage your team's goals, feedback, meetings, 1-on-1s, performance checks, and more.
+Pulsify provides a simple, structured, and predictive, and automated way to manage your team's goals, feedback, meetings, 1-on-1s, performance checks, and more.

 And the best part is – you can try it with your team for free today!